pushrocks/smartuniverse/readme.md

 myUniverse.start(8765); // start the server and provide the port on which to listen on
 ```

+### Client side
+All your microservices represents clients in the universe that may talk to each other using the universe server.

 For further information read the linked docs at the top of this readme.